s0ursand/beginner_python_projects/README.md

 # beginner_python_projects

-This repository contains a collection of classic text-based games implemented in Python, they're pretty basic, perfect for beginners who just starting out with python
+This repository contains a collection of classic text-based games implemented in Python, they're pretty basic, perfect for beginners who just are just starting out with python

 Games Included: